dfinity/portal/docs/developer-docs/daos/nns/neuron-management.md

 ```

 ### Creating a neuron and topping it up
-Staking ICP utility tokens in a neuron involves two commands:
+Staking ICP utility tokens in a neuron involves three steps:
+1. Compute the neuron's account on the ledger, where the staked tokens will be held.
+This corresponds to a subaccount of the NNS governance canister.
-1. Sending ICP utility tokens to the neuron's subaccount.
+2. Send ICP utility tokens to the neuron's account computed in (1).
-2. Claiming the neuron on the NNS governance canister, which tells the governance canister that the transfer in (1) happened, upon which the NNS governance will create a new neuron.
+3. Claim the neuron on the NNS governance canister, which tells the governance canister that the transfer in (2) happened, upon which the NNS governance will create a new neuron.

+Let us go through these steps in more detail.

+**Compute the neuron's account**

+To compute the neuron's account in the first Step, proceed as follows.

-To follow these steps, you first need to know the principal that should control the neuron and you need to choose a nonce.
-Based on these two inputs you can compute the required subaccount.
+a)  Learn the principal that should control the neuron and choose a nonce.

+b) Computed the subaccount based on the two inputs from (a).
 View for example the method [`compute_neuron_staking_subaccount_bytes`](https://github.com/dfinity/ic/blob/master/rs/nervous_system/common/src/ledger.rs) which computes the subaccount given a controller principal and a nonce.

+c) Compute the final account identifier on the ledger using the computed subaccount from (b) and the principal ID of the NNS governance canister.
+View for example the method [`neuron_subaccount`](https://github.com/dfinity/ic/blob/master/rs/nns/governance/src/governance.rs) which computes the account based on a given subaccount and with the NNS governance principal ID `GOVERNANCE_CANISTER_ID`.

-Make sure you are using an up-to-date version of this code in your application.
+ For the above steps, make sure you are using an up-to-date version of this code in your application.

 :::info
-It is of utmost importance to ensure that the subaccount is computed correctly in the first step and remembered so that it can be reused in the second step.
+It is of utmost importance to ensure that the account is computed correctly in the first step and remembered so that it can be reused in the second step.
 If this fails, funds could be sent to a dead account and be unrecoverable.
+It is recommended to test the corresponding code thoroughly.

 :::

-First learn the controller principal and choose a nonce.
+**Send ICP to the neuron's account**

-Then, for the ledger transfer, view the [relevant `candid` interface](https://github.com/dfinity/ic/blob/master/rs/rosetta-api/icp_ledger/ledger.did#L25) which contains the following details for a transaction.
+After having computed the neuron's account, make a transfer to this account.
+For this, view the [relevant `candid` interface of the ICP ledger](https://github.com/dfinity/ic/blob/master/rs/rosetta-api/icp_ledger/ledger.did#L25) which contains the following details for a transaction.
 ```
 type Transaction = record {
     memo : Memo;